aquilesC/aquiles.me/content/about me.md

 My name is **[[Aquiles Carattino]]**.
 I am a physicist who decided to resign to a PhD opportunity in my home country to work in industry for a year.
 Later, I moved to The Netherlands to start [[my phd|a PhD]].
 Once done, it was time to move out of academia.
 I decided to start my own business, you can find more information on the [[things I've done]].

 Currently I am working full time at [[Dispertech]], a small startup based in Amsterdam.
 I co-founded the company in 2019 and the scope is to build solutions for researchers in different fields of the life-sciences.
-Currently we are focusing on two main areas: [[extracellular vesicle]] research and [[nanomedicine]].
+Currently we are focusing on two main areas: [[extracellular vesicles]] research and [[nanomedicine]].

 Besides my scientific interests in the topics of microscopy, optics, and nanoparticles, I always enjoyed programming.
 From Instrumentation software to websites.
 I am concerned with, what I consider, are the major challenges of my generation: climate and the environment (see: [[Klimaat Helpdesk]]), online privacy (see: [[Privalytics]]), digital education (see: [[building courses as knowledge trees]]).